-Tenerife is the largest of the seven Canary Islands and also the most visited by tourists.
-With its stunning black and golden beaches, an active volcano, its unique ecological diversity (plants from all over the world can live and thrive in Tenerife’s multiple climate zones), and its charming cliffside towns, it’s no surprise that it’s the most popular island of the group.
-Those beautiful features, plus the myriad of things you can do in Tenerife, make this island a destination worthy of a spot on your bucket list.
+Tenerife is the largest of Spain's seven Canary Islands.
+With its stunning black and golden beaches, an active volcano, unique ecological diversity (plants from all over the world can live and thrive on the island’s multiple climate zones), and charming cliffside towns, it’s no surprise that it’s also the most tourist-popular.
+A natural wonderland packed with adventure and no shortage of things to do, Tenerife graces many a bucket list.

 Hit the Beaches

-It’s probably no surprise that Tenerife is an ideal beach destination with beaches of both black and gold sand lining the island.
+Surrounded by the Atlantic Ocean, Tenerife is by no surprise a major beach destination.
 To marvel at black sand, head to Playa Jardín on the north side of the island in Puerto de la Cruz.
-There are several bars and restaurants nearby, and on a clear day, you can get a view of the tip of the volcano.
-Popular golden sand beaches include Playa de las Americas (also popular for its nightlife scene) on the south side of the island, and Playa de las Teresitas in Santa Cruz de Tenerife.
-On most beaches, you can sprawl out on the sand or rent chairs for several hours for only a few euros.
+There are several bars and restaurants nearby, and on a clear day, you may even get a view of the tip of the volcano.
+Popular golden sand beaches include Playa de Las Americas (also popular for its nightlife scene) on the south side of the island, and Playa de Las Teresitas in Santa Cruz de Tenerife.
+On most beaches, you can rent chairs for several hours for only a few euros.

-Once you get off the cable car, there are a couple brief trails around the top to provide different viewpoints.
-While a clear day will offer the best views, at 11,500 feet, you’re above the clouds, so you can still enjoy the view on an overcast day.
+Once you get off the cable car, there are a couple short trails providing different viewpoints.
+While a clear day will offer the best views, you can still usually enjoy the spectacular sight of a cloud inversion when it's overcast.

 Explore the Historic Town of La Orotava

-La Orotava is one of the oldest towns in Tenerife, and it was once the home of some of the island's wealthiest residents, which is evident from the beautiful architecture and mansions.
-One example is the famous Casa de los Balcones (house of the balconies), which as its name implies, is a mansion with gorgeous balconies overlooking the cobblestone streets below.
-Another scenic site to visit in the town is the Jardines del Marquesado de la Quinta Roja, an area of walkways through lush, beautiful gardens.
-There’s also a botanic garden where you can see a Dragon Tree.
+La Orotava is one of the oldest towns in Tenerife, once housing some of the island's wealthiest residents.
+Its old-timey stateliness is evident when you walk in the shadow of its grand and colorful mansions.
+An example?
+The famous Casa de los Balcones ("house of the balconies"), with its gorgeous, wrought iron-surrounded platforms overlooking the cobblestone streets below.
+Another scenic site is the Jardines del Marquesado de la Quinta Roja, an area of walkways through lush, beautiful gardens.
+There’s also a botanic garden where you can see a very Tenerifian dragon tree.

 Escape to the Mountain Village of Masca